component-driven/component-driven-development/src/exercises/4-Layout_Primitives/Readme.md

 ## 4.1.
 Box primitive

-We can define a new component with needed whitespace and use it:
+We can define a new component with required whitespace and use it:

 ```jsx static
 import styled from 'styled-components';